Regional School Committee Adopts New Meeting Format. MARS Report on Budget Postponed

 Public Comment

-A member of the Special Education Parent Advisory Council (SEPAC) left a voice message for the committee addressing the proposal to make the time of school committee meetings earlier, and how this has restricted access for working parents to attend meetings in person.
-The parent advisory council advocated to maintain the start time at 6:30 p.m.
-This meeting started at 6 p.m and the joint meeting started at 5 p.m.
+A member of the Special Education Parent Advisory Council (SEPAC) left a voice message addressing the proposal to move up the time of school committee meetings saying that the earlier start time has restricted access, especially for working parents who want to attend meetings in person.
+The parent advisory council advocated to maintain the 6:30 p.m. start time.
+(This meeting started at 6 p.m and the joint meeting started at 5 p.m.)
+A letter from SEPAC said, “We know our school committees are committed to encouraging participation from parents and caregivers.
+The ability to participate is particularly key for us as parents and caregivers of students with special needs,” said a letter by the parent advisory council.

 “We have made a commitment together tonight to be more efficient and effective in our communication and in our meeting times,” Kenney said.